jcp650/School_District_Analysis/README.md

 ## Project Overview

-This project was tasked by the Chief Data Scientest for a school district for the purpose of analyzing standardized testing data in relation to school size, type and funding.
+This project was tasked by the Chief Data Scientest of a school district for the purpose of analyzing standardized testing data in relation to school size, type and funding.
 The results of this analysis are designed to reveal trends and patterns that can inform the School Board and District Superintendents about budget decisions at the district and school levels.
 Specifically, the relationship between standardized test performance and school budget, size and type will advise future budgeting decisions to ensure all students have the same level of support necessary to succeed.

 ## Results